 WordPress has become what it is because of the many small theme and plugin developers who have developed great stuff.
 It probably would be the worst mistake in WordPress history to sacrifice this.
 I'm confident that core developers will have that in mind while taking things forward.
 But it's also understandable that there currently is lots of confusion and uncertainty amongst developers.

 With that being said, the comment by Rick Gregory has a valid point.
 A crucial aspect of marketing is doing research and ship stuff that people really need.
-What people need isn’t necessarily what developers think they need.
-That’s why it’s important to ask users for feedback before making decisions that will change their life.
+What people need isn't necessarily what developers think they need.
+That's why it's important to ask users for feedback before making decisions that will change their life.
 Has WordPress a marketing problem?
-Possible, but I hope not!
+Well, at least the PR for Gutenberg could have been handled better with a clear statement and roadmap.